arangodb/release-test-automation/README.md

    - `050_database.js` creates databases for the test data.
    - `100_collections.js` creates a set of collections / indices
    - `400_views.js` creates some views
+   - `402_views.js` create views and links with 'cache' properties.
+It checks proper normalization, memory usage and presence of cached columns after updates.
+This feature was introduced in 3.9.5
    - `500_community_graph.js` creates a community patent graph
    - `550_smart_graph.js` creates a smart patent graph
    - `560_smartgraph_edge_validator.js` on top of the enterprise graph, this will check the integrity check of the server.